RjPatil27/Things-You-Must-Know/README.md

 You can go to https://open.appacademy.io/ . this is an code learnin website.
 So, they have a open program for learning entire full stack course.
 You can just sign up and continue with free plan. & Booom, you can start learning full stack developmenet for free.

+### 2) Coding Interview University - Github
+If you are preparing for coding interview then this github repository is best for you.